 Henna or the active ingredient in henna, lawsone inermis, is a known mutagen.
 Indigo comes in many forms/variations.
 It can be chemically processed and extracted, making it highly dangerous and possibly poisonous at the worst, and at best it can cause acute dermatitis.
-Based on where the Indigo is sourced and what kind it is we suggest caution when using compound henna.
+Based on where the Indigo is sourced and what kind it is we suggest caution when using any henna that also contains Indigo.
 The best type of henna is Body Art Quality, meaning safe for external use on the skin and scalp.
 If the ingredients in the henna product you used were: pure henna/lawsone inermis and/or Indigofera Tinctoria/Indigo ONLY, then it is safe to use Hairprint Color Restorer on your hair.
-Henna may create dryness, due to the mud-like coating it places, on the hair that can remain for long after the effects have dissipated.
+Henna creates dryness due to the mud-like coating it places on the hair that can remain for long after the effects have dissipated for 1-2 years.

-The most dangerous of these ingredients are metallic salts, including; copper, silver nitrate, silver or bismuth, or lead.
-Metallic salt products can fade to strange colors.
+Metallic salts: Some are benign and and some are extremely dangerous and cause extreme harm to hair if they interact with certain substances that on their own would not cause this effect.
+The most dangerous of these metallic salts are: copper, silver nitrate, silver, bismuth, or lead.
+Effects of: Metallic salt products can fade to strange colors.
 Those that contain lead turn purple.
 The dyes containing silver turn green, and those containing copper turn bright red.
 Metallic salts such as these can remain for 1-2 years long after results have faded.

 *Test for metallic salts: